alanmitchell/bmon-website/guide/use-data.md

 Use one day averaging to smooth out the data.
 The graph below shows an example of a building that has an outdoor temperature reset:

-{: #image20}*X vs Y Scatter Plot Showing a Boiler with an Outdoor Reset Curve Applied to the Supply Temperature Controls*{: .small_text}
+*X vs Y Scatter Plot Showing a Boiler with an Outdoor Reset Curve Applied to the Supply Temperature Controls*{: .small_text}{: #image20}
 ![]({{ site.baseurl }}/assets/guide/use-data/image20.png)
 <br>